 It is with this in mind that I am looking forward to returning to the research and writing which I started so many years ago, and which I had to stop when my health became an unavoidable preoccupation.

 The challenge of living with a disability always has been of great interest to me.
-My own experiences have taught me that living with a disability, whilst not being dominated by it, requires a delicate blend of personal determination and the support of others.
-It often means combining ones own knowledge and experience with support services provided by people whom one hopes, for their own sake, will never need to use them.
-It is a collaborative approach, which can lead as easily to great achievement as it often does to conflict and misunderstanding.
+My own experiences have taught me that living with a disability, while not being dominated by it, requires a delicate blend of personal determination and the support of others.
+It often means combining one’s own knowledge and experience with support services provided by people whom one hopes, for their own sake, will never need to use them.
+It is a collaborative approach, which can lead as quickly to great achievement as it often does to conflict and misunderstanding.